dqops/dqo/docs/checks/column/numeric/index.md

 ### [percentile in range](./percentile-in-range.md)
-A column-level check that ensures that the percentile of values in a monitored columnis within the expected range.
+This check finds a requested percentile value of numeric values.
+The percentile is configured as a value in the range [0, 1].
+This check verifies that the given percentile is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |